 We packed each Ball® Canning Jar following directions from OSU Extension Service.
 Be sure to leave enough headspace.
 And don’t forget to add salt as well as 1/2 teaspoon of citric acid available at Coastal just before adding your lids.
-You’ll find the recipe and directions for both water bath canning and pressure canning in the publication Canning Tomatoes and Tomato Products.

 Coastal is Your Canning Headquarters

-Whether your garden is bursting at the seams and you’re ready to start canning what you grew, or you have some farmer’s market treasures you want to save for later, you’ll find all of your canning supplies at your Northwest owned and operated Coastal.
+Whether your garden is bursting at the seams and you’re ready to start canning what you grew, or you have some farmer’s market treasures you want to save for later, you’ll find all of your canning supplies at your West Coast-owned and operated Coastal.
 Check out our aisle of lids and bands, jars, pressure canners, citric acid additives, measuring devices, and everything else you need for a safe and fun canning experience.

 Canning or Bagging Green Beans (and other veggies)